Morcatko/EspHome-Editor/docs/docs/03-language/disable_file.md

 ---
-sidebar_position: 50
+sidebar_position: 30
 ---

-# Alternates
+# Disable Source File/Folder

-The **Alternates** feature lets you define and switch between different versions (or _variants_) of a device configuration — without duplicating your entire ESPHome YAML setup.
+This feature lets you define and switch between different versions (or _variants_) of a device configuration — without duplicating your entire ESPHome YAML setup.

 This is useful for: